 A 1951 Holden FX sedan.
 Photo of similar vehicle.

 A moderately “warmed” car that performed well.
 Owned it from 1960 till 1962.

-Next a brand new Series Valiant.
-My order was placed for an R series because I was wrapped in the floor gear shift, not however to materialize.
-I have never lost the suspicion that some corruption was involved because I had to wait a long time for delivery, which turned out to be the S model.
-Other vehicles appeared on the road while I was waiting, after I was told mine was”next”.
+Next a brand new S Series Valiant.
+My order was placed for the initially introduced R series because I was wrapped in the floor gear shift, and the powerful engine (160HP), not however to materialize.
+I have never lost the suspicion that some corruption was involved because I had to wait a long time for delivery, which by that time the later S model.
+Other vehicles appeared on the road while I was waiting, after I was repeatedly told mine was”next”.
 Possibly other buyers had more influence and money than a young 22 year old.

-Great car for 10 years, but 1 valve grind and respray required.
+Great car for 10 years, but 1 engine reco and respray required.

 Then a wonderful Ford ZC Fairlane: